-Year 10 and 11 PE Programme
+Years 10 and 11 PE Programme

 The PE Department encourages pupils to develop their skills and achieve a greater understanding of the sports in which they participate.
-The pupils also work in smaller groups to give greater participation.
-Year 10 have a double PE lesson on a weekly basis.
-Qualified instructors also assist the teachers in areas such as trampolining.
-Pupils choose from a plethora of activities; a different sport each half term.
-This allows the pupils more freedom to peruse their chosen areas of expertise or try something completely
+The girls also work in smaller groups to allow for greater participation and attention from staff.

+In Year 10, pupils have a double period of PE per